Phase B—Background Information

 Once you have an initial formulation of your proposed project (Phase A

 ), you can start to find out what others have done that informs and connects with that project.
-This research can influence your project in several ways: You can build on what others have written and done; you can make connections with others in your area and cultivate them as supporters of your work; you refine your project formulation after noticing what grabs you and what turns you off about what others have written and done; and you expand your view of what your project entails.
+This research may influence your project in several ways: You can build on what others have written and done; you can make connections with others in your area and cultivate them as supporters of your work; you can refine your project formulation after noticing what grabs you and what turns you off about what others have written and done; and you can expand your view of what your project entails.

 Tools and Processes